-154. Where, upon conviction of the accused person, the court adjudges the Power to allow time for payment of any sum, it mayand where time is allowed for payment it may, on application by or on behalf of the person liable to make the payment, allow further time.
+- 154. Where, upon conviction of the accused person, the court adjudges the payment of any sum, it may - (a) require immediate payment of the full amount; - (b) allow time for payment; or - (c) direct that payment be made in instalments, and where time is allowed for payment it may, on application by or on behalf of the person liable to make the payment, allow further time.